-If the problem persists, ExpressVPN also has an excellent 24/7 live chat service, and if worst comes to worst, you can also make use of the 30-day money-back guarantee and get a full refund.
+If the problem persists, NordVPN also has an excellent 24/7 live chat service, and if worst comes to worst, you can also make use of the 30-day money-back guarantee and get a full refund.

 Also, it's worth checking which VPNs work with Netflix to check our up-to-date report on which services are currently able to unblock which regions